TIY-Austin-Front-End-Engineering/angular-fancy-table/README.md

 # Angular Fancy Table

 ## Description
-Use angular to create a sortable, filterable data table that pulls data from an API.
+Use angular to create a sortable, filterable data table of US states.

 ## Objectives